How to Connect 2 Monitors to Chromebook

 Ensure the docking station is compatible with Chrome OS and supports DisplayLink software for seamless connectivity.

-This software is already available in the Chrome OS.
+This software is already available on Chrome OS.

 The Chromebook will support 1 external monitor with the help of the USB C port.

-Again, the DisplayLink shapes inside the docks will be driving the other monitors with the Display Link software’s help.
+Again, the DisplayLink shapes inside the docks will drive the other monitors with the help of the Display Link software.

 Casting the desktop

-Ensure both your computer and Chromecast are connected to the same Wi-Fi network for casting.
+Ensure your computer and Chromecast are connected to the same Wi-Fi network for casting.
 Click to launch Chrome on your computer.
-You can see three dots at the top right corner of the screen.
+In Chrome, three vertical dots appear at the top right corner of the screen, allowing access to the ‘Cast’ option.

-You can click the drop-down arrow that you find next to “cast to” and make the selection of cast desktop.
+You can click the drop-down arrow next to “cast to” and select “cast desktop.”
 Check to mark the squares of the Chromecast to Wi-Fi.
-As soon as you finish with the step, click on ‘Stop casting’.
+As soon as you finish the step, click on “Stop casting.”

 Extension of desktop